alters-mit/magnebot/doc/manual/magnebot_controller/movement.md

 c.end()
 ```

+- If `collision_detection.walls == True`, the Magnebot will stop moving as soon as it collides with a wall.
+- If `collision_detection.floor == True`, the Magnebot will stop moving as soon as it collides with the floor. *This should almost always be False!*
+- If `collision_detection.objects == True`, the Magnebot will stop moving as soon as it collides with any object.
+- `collision_detection.exclude_objects` is a list of object IDs.
+If `collision_detection.objects == True` the Magnebot will continue to try to move if it collides with any objects in `exclude_objects`.
+- `collision_detection.include_objects` is a list of object IDs.
+If `collision_detection.objects == False` the Magnebot will stop moving if it collides with any objects in `include_objects`.

 **DO NOT set `collision_detection` such that the Magnebot can repeatedly collide with obstacles.** If the Magnebot repeatedly collides with an object, it can cause the build to crash.
 This is a bug in the underlying Unity physics engine.
 In real life, such behavior would snap off a wheel, an arm joint, or otherwise break the robot.
 Do NOT repeatedly send the Magnebot in impossible directions.

 ***